Inspecting and Editing Knowledge Representations in Language Models

 \section{Controlling Generation}

 We begin by showing that the \ourmethod procedure described in \cref{sec:method} is an effective tool for \emph{controlling LM output}.
 Intuitively, if \ourmethod succeeds in creating a new entity representation encoding the desired attribute, text generated by the LM about the entity should at minimum (a) prefer generations consistent with the target attribute over potentially contradictory attributes and (b) remain as fluent as the original generations.
 Our experiments in this section test properties (a) and (b), as well as other quality measures, in two different settings.
-In the first setting, we use \ourmethod to patch incoherence errors like the \textit{Anita} example in \cref{fig:teaser}, editing the LM to reinforce the information provided in the context.
+In the first setting, we use \ourmethod to patch incoherence errors, editing the LM to reinforce the information provided in the context.
 In the second setting, we use \ourmethod to update prior knowledge about entities (such as the \textit{Versace Headquarters} example in \cref{fig:teaser}).
-These experiments show that \ourmethod often successfully controls model behavior even when ordinary textual prompting fails.
+A third set of experiments, described in \cref{sec:mcrae}, evaluates an additional word re-definition task.
+These experiments show that \ourmethod often successfully controls model behavior even when prompting fails.
 It can thus serve as a building block for future controlled generation interfaces that allow users to directly steer model behavior in representation space.